 Whilst practicals are performed in pairs / threes in the laboratory, all write-ups should be completed, as far as possible, individually.
 You are referred to Section 10.8 on Plagiarism.

-All work must be completed and handed in for marking before the end of term, except for students timetabled to start an experiment in 8th week of each term for whom special arrangements are made for this last experiment of the term.
-The practical books are the property of the Department and are kept here over vacations - you are required to submit these, together with your wallet files containing your marked reports before the end of each term.
+The practical books are the property of the Department and are kept here over vacations - you are required to submit these to the Academic Admin Office before the end of each term.
 These are made available to the Examiners.